-This Pala-style work depicts Chakrasamvara with four heads, six arms and 4 legs, embracing his consort, Vajrayogini, who holds a skull cup and a flaying knife in her hands and has one leg around his waist.
+This Pala-style work depicts a meditational deity with four heads, six arms and 4 legs, embracing his consort, who holds a skull cup and a flaying knife in her hands and has one leg around his waist.
 They stand on two victims over a double-lotus base.
+The six-hand form of Samvara normally holds the hide of an elephant with his upper hands, and a vajra sceptre and a bell in his main hands

 This four-head and four-arm version shows him with a vajra and ghanta in his main hands, a vajra stick and a drum.